John C. Pemberton: Postbellum life

 After the war, Pemberton lived on his farm near Warrenton, Virginia, from 1866 to 1876.
 He carried on a feud with Johnston about the Vicksburg campaign.
-His mother, Rebecca Clifford Pemberton (1782–1869), survived her husband John Pemberton (1783–1847) by more than two decades, and a few years after her death, Pemberton returned to Pennsylvania.

 Death and legacy

-Pemberton died in Lower Gwynedd Township, Montgomery County, Pennsylvania on July 13, 1881, although his widow Martha Thompson Pemberton would survive until 1907.
+Pemberton died in Lower Gwynedd Township, Montgomery County, Pennsylvania, on July 13, 1881, although his widow Martha Thompson Pemberton would survive until 1907.
 The families of several famous people, including General George Meade and Admiral John A. Dahlgren (whose brother also served as a Confederate General), protested against the unrepentant Confederate Pemberton's burial at Laurel Hill Cemetery in Philadelphia, where his mother and father had been buried.
-He was interred at the cemetery despite a supposed decision that the Confederate Pemberton would be interred elsewhere.
-His sisters Rebecca Clifford Pemberton Newbold (1820–1883) and Anna Clifford Pemberton Hollingsworth (1816–1884) and brother Israel Pemberton (1813–1885, a railroad engineer) were buried at Laurel Hill shortly thereafter.
+He was interred at the cemetery despite a supposed decision that he would be interred elsewhere.
+He is the only Confederate general buried in Philadelphia.

 A statue depicting Pemberton, sculpted by Edmond Thomas Quinn, was erected in the Vicksburg National Military Park.
-His grandson, also John C. Pemberton (1893–1984), in 1942 published a book about his grandfather's defense of Vicksburg, and donated family papers and his research concerning his grandfather to the University of North Carolina, which maintains them in its Special Collections.
+His grandson, also John C. Pemberton, in 1942 published a book about his grandfather's defense of Vicksburg, and donated family papers and his research concerning his grandfather to the University of North Carolina, which maintains them in its Special Collections.